 Beth, now sliding out of the car, looks back at her, “I thought you’d want to do your homework.”

-“Why the hell would I want to do that?
+“Why would I want to do that?
 I don’t trust him.
 I’d rather us be in a group.”

-“I don’t think he’s going to hurt us,” I say, and though I accompany it with a reassuring smile, I’m not quite sure I’m convinced yet.
-Honestly, I’m glad the both of them are coming with me.
+“I think we’ll be fine,” I say, and, though I accompany it with a reassuring smile, I’m not quite sure I’m convinced yet.
+If I’m being honest, I’m actually glad both of them are coming with me.